Treating Sports Injuries With Chiropractic Care

 Chiropractic care can relieve this pain by getting the body back into proper alignment and reducing the stress that is being placed on nearby joints and tissues.
 In the case of sports injuries, results can often be seen quickly since the body is usually in such good condition.
 Most athletes regain full range of motion and return to their normal level of performance with as little as one or two treatments.

 Injuries That Benefit From Chiropractic Care

-- Shoulder injuries, typically strains or sprains.
-They most often occur in athletes who play baseball, volleyball, golf and other collision or high impact sports.
+- Shoulder injuries, typically strain or sprains.
+They most often occur in athletes who play baseball, volleyball, golf, and other collision or high impact sports.

 - Knee injuries.
 These problems often arise due to repetitive use.
 Chiropractors commonly see soccer and football players or runners who are experiencing knee pain.

 - Low back and hip injuries.
 These injuries can arise from sports or from gradual wear and tear.
 Low back and hip pain can arise from repetitive use, commonly running or cycling, but they can also be progressive and develop over time.